 4. Keyword Ranking

-- Determine what keyword you want to rank for.
+- Determine your focus keyword using an SEO rank tracker tool.
 For example, if you’re in the real estate business based in Chicago, your goal is to appear on the first page every time someone types in queries relating to ‘real estate in Chicago’ or ‘real estate agents in Chicago’ or any keyword you choose.
 Some best tools for keyword research are Google Keyword Planner, Google Trends, Ahrefs, and Ubersuggest.

 - Once you’ve determined the keywords you want to rank for, you can either head over to Google and type those in to see if you’ve secured a high position on the SERPS for those queries.
 You can opt to do this in a private or incognito window for more accurate results.